-Before we show you how to buy shares in Tesla, first you need to choose a top UK stock broker.
+Before we show you how to buy shares in Tesla, first you need to choose a regulated UK stock broker.
 Tesla trades on the NASDAQ stock exchange in the US.
 So in order to buy shares of this company, you’ll need a UK stock broker that offers trading on US shares.

 The good news is that Tesla is a big enough company that most UK brokers that support international markets offer the company’s shares for trading.
 So, you can choose a broker based on other factors like the cost of trading, the types of trading tools available, and how trustworthy the broker is.

-So, let’s take a look at two of the top UK brokers you can use to buy shares in Tesla.
+So, let’s take a look at two popular UK brokers you can use to buy shares in Tesla.

-eToro is one of the top brokers and best automated trading apps in the UK, offering more than 800 shares from markets in the UK, US, and around the globe.
+eToro is a broker and a popular automated trading app in the UK, offering more than 800 shares from markets in the UK, US, and around the globe.
 You get to choose between trading Tesla CFDs with 0% commission or buying shares outright.
 If you choose CFDs, you can apply leverage to your trades up to 5:1.

-We’re very impressed with eToro’s trading platform, which includes a wide variety of tools for short term stock trading and long-term investing.
+eToro’s trading platform includes a wide variety of tools for short term stock trading and long-term investing.
 The charting interface, available for desktop and mobile, includes more than 100 technical studies and drawing tools built in.
 On top of that, the platform includes a news feed, economic calendar, price alerts, and price forecasts from professional stock analysts.

 Another key feature to eToro is the platform’s social trading network.
 You can connect with millions of traders to share trade ideas, find new strategies, and gather information.
 The social network enables eToro to offer a market sentiment gauge with every stock, so you know whether eToro traders are buying or selling a company’s shares.
 You can also copy other traders’ positions to build a strategy or investing portfolio in minutes, which makes it even easier to learn how to buy Tesla stock UK.